duydd25031999/TC_note/Software Development/Lead Experience.md

 - Proactively research both the documentation provided by the client and external industry insights to propose effective, tailored solutions.
 - Communicate clearly and decisively by organizing internal brainstorming meetings as soon as a new client request or requirement arises.
 - Filter and prioritize client information during these sessions to prepare focused, valuable discussion points before engaging with the client.
-- Ensure effective communication by being mindful of client culture—especially for international clients—avoiding sensitive language and reserved humor to maintain professionalism.
+- Ensure effective communication by being mindful of client culture-especially for international clients-avoiding sensitive language and reserved humor to maintain professionalism.

 ## Presale Process